Walks round March, The Town Centre

 At the entrance to The Oliver Cromwell Hotel is

-(2) Audmoor House, presently the Registrar's Office.
+(2) Audmoor House.
 This beautiful old farmhouse was formerly called 'Hythe House' and faced the Hythe at the front and High Dyke at the back.
 If you divert into the entrance of the hotel the full size of the house can be appreciated because it was formerly even larger the present frontage only one third of its original size.

 (3) Trinity Church, formerly St Paul's Methodist Church was built on part of the garden of Hythe House.
 In the 1880s Mr John Burrows, a Methodist himself gave the local congregation the choice of either £100 or a section of his garden for a new church.
 Note the initials and names on the foundation stones of the benefactors who sponsored its building.
 The Garden of Rest next to Trinity Church dates from the 1960s and was the old Baptist Burial ground.
 Closed in 1855 it contains many victims of the cholera epidemic.